microsoft/TemplateStudio/docs/WPF/projectTypes/menubar.md

 ### 2. Navigate

 Navigates to a page in the frame below the menu with the possibility to navigate back to previous pages.
-This option is used in pages with master and detail like ImageGallery and ContentGrid, where detail pages should add a back navigation button.

 ### 3. Open in the right pane